syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

+ {% endtabs %}

 ### TryGetField

-To get a form field from an existing document using the field name, you can use the **TryGetField** method in the PdfFormFieldCollection class.
+To get a form field from an existing document using the field name, you can use the TryGetField method in the PdfFormFieldCollection class.
 It specifies whether the particular field is available in the form or not by returning a Boolean value.

 The below code snippet explains how to get the field from collection using TryGetfield method.

+{% tabs %}

 {% highlight c# %}
-C#:

 // Load the document.